Osama-Yusuf/GitConvit/README.md

    - Ensure that `ollama` is running and accessible at `http://localhost:11434`.
    - Ensure you have a model like `llama3:latest` configured with `ollama`.

+## Why Three Scripts?

+To cater to different user preferences and environments, we provide three versions of the script:

+1. **Python Script (`script.py`)**:
+    - For users who prefer Python and want a straightforward approach without additional dependencies.

+2. **Bash Script without Dependencies (`script.sh`)**:
+    - For users who prefer a bash script without any additional dependencies.
+This version has a basic user interface and functionality.

+3. **Bash Script with `gum` (`gumscript.sh`)**:
+    - For users who want a significantly enhanced user experience with a modern, interactive UI.
+This version requires the `gum` tool to be installed.

+You can choose the version that best fits your needs and preferences.

 ## Installation